 Keeping your hair healthy and strong is essential to natural hair growth.
 Although you can’t make your hair grow faster, you can increase the amount of hair follicles that grow at once and strengthen the follicles as they grow.
 Stretching your natural hair occasionally without heat is a good way to see your hair’s true length.

 As long as you take care of your hair, you’ll be rewarded when it grows back fuller and more beautiful than ever.
-If you want to see a stylist for a braided hairstyle or a keratin treatment, you can reach out to our community of stylists.
+If you want to see a stylist for some new braids for your hair or a keratin treatment, you can reach out to our community of stylists.